 Chromosphere and Prominences For a brief time after the start of totality, the Sun’s chromosphere (thin middle atmosphere) remains visible along the solar limb (edge) still being covered by the advancing Moon.
 This vivid arc of red vanishes quickly, so don’t miss it.
 Depending on how active the Sun is, you may spot several streamers of red stretching up from the chromosphere into the corona.
 These are solar prominences, and they, too, soon disappear behind the encroaching lunar limb.

 The Corona Now’s the time to explore the solar corona, the star of the show.
 Using just your eyes, take a few moments to carefully study the appearance of the corona near the Sun.
 Can you detect any color?
 Does the corona look smooth or mottled?
-Use averted vision (stare at the eclipsed Sun, but concentrate your attention on the corona streaming away from either side of the Sun) to determine how far east and west the faint, outer corona extends.
+Use averted vision (stare at the eclipsed Sun, but concentrate your attention on the corona streaming away from the Sun's limb) to determine how far the faint outer corona extends.
 Is it rounded or elongated?
-Now use binoculars or a telescope to check out detail within the corona.
+If you brought binoculars or a telescope, use these magnifying optics to check out detail within the corona.
 Look for loops and arcs that reveal solar magnetic fields, and compare the structure of the corona at the Sun’s poles and equator (it’s often quite different).

 Planets and Stars Brilliant Venus will likely become visible shortly before totality on April 8, 2024, about 15° to the lower right of the eclipsed Sun (that's roughly the distance between the tips of your outstretched index finger and pinkie finger seen at arm's length).
 Jupiter — not quite as bright as Venus — will be visible about twice that distance to the upper left of the eclipsed Sun, if not before totality, certainly during totality.
 Mercury, Mars, and Saturn will be up but probably too faint to spot easily, and a few bright stars, including Aldebaran in Taurus, Betelgeuse and Rigel in Orion, and Capella in Auriga might put in an appearance.
 But don’t spend too much time looking for them — totality is fleeting!

 Sky and Horizon Sky darkness during totality varies from eclipse to eclipse.
-How dark it gets depends on the Moon’s angular size relative to the Sun's, the presence or absence of clouds, and how close your site is to the centerline.
+How dark it gets depends on the Moon’s angular size relative to the Sun's (or, equivalently, the width of the Moon's dark shadow), the presence or absence of clouds, and how close your site is to the centerline.
 Just outside the path of totality, the Sun is still shining, albeit dimly.
 This feeble light creates a beautiful 360° sunrise/sunset glow around the horizon.
-Don’t miss it.
+Don’t miss it!

 Experience Totality Beware of spending totality with your eye glued to your camera’s viewfinder.
 Taking pictures is fine, but make sure you take time to appreciate what is truly a total sensory spectacle.
 If you’re using a telescope to examine the stunning detail in the corona, pause for a few moments, look away, and absorb the surrounding vista.